utdata/icj-class/static-apps/static-01.md

 ### Nunjucks

-[Nunjucks](https://mozilla.github.io/nunjucks/templating.html) is a JavaScript-based template language that allow us to so this magic. ~~It's not the only solution for this type of work, but it is based on Python-based [Jinja](http://jinja.pocoo.org/docs/2.10/), so it ports across languages, in a way.~~

-For this lesson, we'll introduce Nunjucks and a couple of other tools.
-We'll take the bootstrap project that you built previously, and "extrapolate" it so you can build similar projects with more pages much faster in the future.
+For this lesson, we'll introduce the JavaScript templating language [Nunjucks](https://mozilla.github.io/nunjucks/templating.html) and a couple of other tools.
+We'll take the Bootstrap project that you built previously, and "extrapolate" it so you can build similar projects with more pages much faster.

 ## Set up development